 - Work closely with copywriters, creative directors, and marketing managers.

-- Are proficient in Adobe's digital media and design products, e.g., Photoshop, Dreamweaver, Premiere Pro, InDesign, Illustrator and Acrobat.
+- Are proficient in Adobe's digital design suite, including Photoshop, Dreamweaver, Premiere Pro, InDesign, Illustrator, and Acrobat.

 Graphic Designer Salary

-The median annual salary for graphic designers is $57,000, according to the latest data from the U.S. Bureau of Labor Statistics.
+The median annual salary for graphic designers is $57,000, according to the latest U.S. Bureau of Labor Statistics data.

 Graphic Designer Salary $57,000 |